catlee/aosa-volume2/raw/mailman/mailman.rst

 Each queue runner is responsible for a single directory, i.e., its *queue*.
-While the typical Mailman system can perform perfectly well with a single process per queue, we use a clever algorithm for allowing parallelism within a single queue directory, without requiring any kind of cooperation or locking.
-The secret is in the way we name the files within the queue directory.
+While the typical Mailman system can perform perfectly well with a single process per queue, Mailman uses a clever algorithm for allowing parallelism within a single queue directory, without requiring any kind of cooperation or locking.
+The secret is in the way Mailman name the files within the queue directory.

 As mentioned above, every message that flows through the system is also accompanied by a metadata dictionary that accumulates state and allows independent components of Mailman to communicate with each other.
-Python's ``pickle`` library is able to serialize and deserialize multiple objects to a single file, so we can pickle both the message object tree and metadata dictionary into one file.
+Python's ``pickle`` library is able to serialize and deserialize multiple objects to a single file, so the message object tree and metadata dictionary can both be pickled into a single file.

 There is a core Mailman class called ``Switchboard`` which provides an interface for enqueuing (i.e., writing) and dequeuing (i.e., reading) the